 Zone One (2011) is the only zombie novel I’ve read, so I can’t tell you how it stacks up with others in the genre.
 I can tell you how it compares to other Colson Whitehead books, since I’ve written about a few here.
 In that category, it is enjoyable, with typically fine prose and smart-ass introspection aplenty.
 The scenario is as plausible as most of his are and the pacing fast without feeling at all rushed.
-The lasting image I carry from the reading is of any remaining humans surviving by passing as zombies; they are doomed to be the only thinking and feeling creatures among millions of thoughtless and soulless virus vectors.
+The lasting image I carry from the reading is that any remaining humans must survive by passing as zombies; they are doomed to be the only thinking and feeling creatures among millions of thoughtless and soulless virus vectors.
 Either Whitehead is deeply, crushingly lonely or he had a long relationship, which he thought was forever, end badly before he finished the writing.